nrz/ylikuutio/README.md

 This part reflects the current usage of Ylikuutio and will change as new functionality is implemented.

-At the moment, you need a main class (for an example, please see `code/ajokki/ajokki.cpp`) which starts your game/simulation (initialization), runs the game/simulation (the main loop) and ends the program (cleaning-up).
+At the moment, you need a `main` function (for an example, please see `code/ajokki/ajokki.cpp`) which starts your game/simulation (initialization), runs the game/simulation (the main loop) and ends the program (cleaning-up).
 In all these phases mentioned above Ylikuutio library functions may be used.